- 83% of respondents volunteered because they genuinely cared about the cause.

 Universities usually consider volunteering work in applications.
 Some also think it is crucial.
 In a HuffPost survey, Ivy League universities like Cornell, Yale, and Princeton gave this extracurricular activity a 2 on 4.
 Others like John Hopkins, University of California, and Washington University marked it at least 3.

 If working for your cause helps resumes shine brighter, you will attract more volunteer traffic.
-A certified program, solid affiliations, or such other recognition can go a long way in this.
+A certified program, solid affiliations, or such other recognition can go a long way in enhancing such volunteer recruitment ideas.

 Know where your target audience is and put up advertisements to reach many eyeballs.
 Grocery stores, pharmacies, and other essential goods providers are active during the lockdown.
 Make sure your flyers and posters reach there with a shout out for volunteers.

 In the USA, elderlies spend about 49 hours every week watching television (that’s more than a typical work week!).
 Furthermore, radio, magazines, and newspapers are still popular with the older generations.
-If you are targeting these age groups for volunteering opportunities, tap into offline avenues.
+If you are targeting these age groups to recruit volunteers, tap into offline avenues.

-- Run your advertisements on social media as well as on television and radio.
+- Run your advertisements on social media to recruit volunteers online but also on television and radio.
 The content can be tweaked to resonate with the audience, but the essence must be consistent.

 - If you are advertising in retail shops, cafes, etc., ask them to display your ads or links on their websites and/or social media.